flutter-news-app-full-source-code/flutter-news-app-mobile-client-full-source-code/README.md

 </p>
 </div>

 This is a complete and fully-functional Flutter news application.
 It gives you everything you need to launch your own news app on the App Store and Google Play, right out of the box.
-It is a key component of the [**Flutter News App - Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code), an ecosystem that also includes a dart frog [backend API](https://github.com/flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code) and a web-based [content dashboard](https://github.com/flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code).
+It is a key component of the [**flutter news app full source code toolkit**](https://github.com/flutter-news-app-full-source-code), an ecosystem that also includes a dart frog [backend API](https://github.com/flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code) and a web-based [content dashboard](https://github.com/flutter-news-app-full-source-code/flutter-news-app-web-dashboard-full-source-code).

 ## ⭐ Everything You Get, Ready to Go